 In spring of 2014 St. Johnís Vestry approved Martha Zimmermanís proposal to develop a Community Garden to increase the availability of fresh produce for the Martha T. Simmons Food Pantry.

 During the first year, the garden volunteers were able to produce over 700 pounds of vegetables.
-In 2015, production was increased to over 1000 pounds and the decision was made to implement a Bio Intensive method with 4-foot walkways which would accommodate persons with disabilities.In an effort to make the garden as organic as possible, the garden was mulched with leaves from the city of Marion and cow manure from a local farm over the winter to help amend the soil.
+In 2015, production was increased to over 1000 pounds by implementing a Bio Intensive method with 4-foot walkways which would accommodate persons with disabilities.
+To insure organic efforts, the garden was mulched with leaves and manure to amend the soil during the 2016 winter.

-If interested, contact us: 828-652-4144
+If interested, contact us: 828-652-4144 or 828-443-1626.